 Andrew C. Laufer has been practicing at his firm for 18 years and has been in practice for 20 years.
 His primary focus is civil rights litigation, representing victims of police misconduct and police brutality.
 This includes false arrests, malicious prosecution, and excessive force, as well as prisoner rights, such as unhealthy living conditions or brutality and assault from other prisoners or guards.
-He covers state and federal cases all over New York State.
+Andrew C. Laufer covers state and federal cases all over New York State.
 He also trains other attorneys in these types of cases, has taught legal classes on this subject, and written numerous articles regarding police brutality cases.

 How did you get started in your practice?
 What inspired you to start this practice?

 I began my practice in 2000.
 I graduated law school in 1997 and was admitted to the Bar in 1998 in New York State.
 I worked for other law firms and I felt that I could do a better job on my own.
 So, I parted ways and I opened up my own practice and I have not looked back since.

 I make money by working my tail off for my clients.
 I take an aggressive stance on my cases because I am so very passionate about what I do.
 If someone is stopped for no reason, for example, and not doing anything wrong, I find that to be offensive and a violation of their civil rights.
 People have a right to walk down the street without being harassed by a police officer.
 You have a right not to be beaten up if you are not resisting.
 I have seen broken noses and punches to the individual and they were not resisting.
 This was under the guise of probable cause.
 Law enforcement and correctional officers have a lot of power and it can be abused.
 It has been, I’ve seen it happen.
 Most of the law enforcement and correctional officers are good people, but, as with every industry, there are a few bad ones too.
 So, I defend my clients with all my might.

 How long did it take for you to become profitable?